heyitsaamir/SalatTimesBar/docs/index.md

 # Why?

 I'm a developer and I wanted to learn SwiftUI.
 This seemed like a simple and yet very helpful project to help me do that.

+Inspirations:
+- [ThePillarsApp](https://www.thepillarsapp.com/) - I loved their the simple approach to solving this problem
+- [ItsyCal](https://www.mowglii.com/itsycal/) - One of my favorite app-bar apps.
+I use this on a daily basis.